-2. Previous Work
+2. Previous work

 Due to the complexity of volume based algorithms, cutting algorithms were first applied to surface meshes.
 There already exist some concepts for dynamically updating surface meshes that handle topological changes.
-[1] uses a strategy to determine and duplicate the vertices of the polyhedra that are close to the collision points along the line of cut.
-Recently, [5] introduced a face subdivision scheme that enables a more accurate representation of surface cuts.
+In [1], Basdogan et al. use a strategy to determine and duplicate the vertices of the polyhedra that are close to the collision points along the line of cut.
+Recently, Bruyns and Montgomery [5] introduced a face subdivision scheme that enables a more accurate representation of surface cuts.
 Additionally, this work supports the simultaneous cutting of multiple surface layers.
 Obviously, surface-based methods do not allow cutting of volumetric models.

 An approach to cutting voxel-based representations can be found in the Chain Mail algorithm [10].
 During cutting, intersected connections between neighboring voxels are split up.
 Unfortunately, bumpy intersection faces are unavoidable when using voxel representations.

 In regards to volume meshes, all previous research has designed cutting algorithms which work on tetrahedral mesh decompositions.
 Considering the number of possible intersections, tetrahedra are topologically simpler than all other volumetric primitives.
-A simple realization of cuts in tetrahedral meshes is the removal of entire tetrahedra, examplified in [7].
+A simple realization of cuts in tetrahedral meshes is the removal of entire tetrahedra, exemplified in [7].
 It is real-time, but generates very uneven surfaces and a large gap between the two intersection faces.
 The procedure introduced in [13] does not create this gap.
 It spans the cut surface along existing mesh nodes.
 However, the generated surfaces exhibit uneven surfaces which are similar to [7] where entire tetrahedra are removed.
-Subsequent work [14] and [12] allows existing nodes to be shifted into the actual intersection surface and thus improves the previous approach.
-Nonetheless, the given degrees of freedom do not allow for representations of general intersection surfaces
+Subsequent work presented in [12,14] allows existing nodes to be shifted into the actual intersection surface and thus improves the previous approach.
+Realignment of nodes does not increase the complexity of the mesh and is therefore advantegeous with respect to the performance of the respective physical simulation.
+On the other hand, the given degrees of freedom do not allow for representations of general intersection surfaces.

-To our knowledge, the geometrical subdivision algorithm presented in [4] was the first algorithm that allowed realtime cutting of volume meshes.
+To our knowledge, the geometrical subdivision algorithm presented in [4] was the first algorithm that allowed real-time cutting of volume meshes.
 The infinite number of possible cut topologies of a tetrahedron is reduced by discretizing permitted intersections on a tetrahedron.
 The proposed discretization processes only one intersection per tetrahedral edge and per tetrahedral face.
 The evolving tetrahedral subdivisions are established by using a lookup table approach.
 The algorithm is effective for arbitrary, irregular tetrahedral meshes and captivates with a high level of accuracy and topological freedom.
 However, the universal subdivision scheme proposed in this work may lead to a rapidly increasing number of tetrahedra for large cuts and may produce cracks in a physical representation of the model.